neelmanro/BlockChain-AI-/README.md

 ## 📊 Example Dashboard
 - View live transactions across Ethereum (real) and Polygon/Arbitrum/Avalanche (mock).
 - See risk ratings and flag status in real time.
-You could also filter out.
+You can also filter transactions based on risk score, chain, or address.
 - Click a row to inspect full transaction metadata and AI insights.